pydata/patsy/doc/spline-regression.rst

 Smooth of several covariates can be generated through a tensor product of the bases of marginal univariate smooths.
-For these marginal smooths one can use the above defined splines as well as any user defined smooth provided it is a genuine stateful transform.
+For these marginal smooths one can use the above defined splines as well as user defined smooths provided they actually transform input univariate data into some kind of smooth functions basis producing a 2-d array output with the ``(i, j)`` element corresponding to the value of the ``j`` th basis function at the ``i`` th data point.
 The tensor product stateful transform is called :func:`te`.

 .. note::